boutiqueforaweek/boutiqueforaweek.github.io/pages/schedule/event-schedule.md

 * {{ site.schedule.sale_end | ordinal }}, 10:00 a.m. - 5:00 p.m., 50% off* sale

 _*50% off applies only to items designated by the Consignor._
+{% else %}
+We'll be announcing dates for our next sale soon!
+{% endif %}